strategineer/personal-website/content/bin/rpg/xmooks/setting.md

 ## The Deep Forest

 The Deep Forest lies between Korgath and The Hearth blocking the land crossing between the two.
-Without an experienced tracker or the blessing of the Elves, passage through the forest is risky to say the least.
+Without an experienced tracker or the blessing of the Elves, passage through the forest is risky and isn't attempted by many for fear of death or worse.

-The Deep Forest is home to a small cohort of Elves, many ravenous beasts and abandoned elven ruins.
+The Deep Forest is home to many of the Elves of Golgea, many ravenous fauna and flora, many elven conclaves (if you know where to look) and ruins from a time before.

-The Elves who've remained in the Deep Forest are the stubbornness of the Elves of Golgea, clinging to their ancient ways despite their dwindling numbers and inability to maintain the health of the forest.
-They are ardent nature worshippers, worshipping the fauna and flora of the forest above all else.
+The Elves of Golgea are short lived but pass on their memories to their offspring before dying.
+The Elven lands are maintained by a Council of Elders who's memory lineage goes all the way back to the creation of Golgea, at least that's what is believed.
+Elves and their families are highly sought after as teachers and lore masters all throughout Golgea.

 ### Hooks